 You emerge from a coma-like state to a dark room.
-You tap your phone to life only to be blinded by its brightness, which is when the headache kicks in.
-As you go to speak you realise your mouth has overnight turned into the Sahara.
+You tap your phone to life only to be blinded by its brightness, which is when a headache kicks in.
+As you go to speak you realize your mouth has overnight turned into the Sahara.
 Lying back in bed you feel sickness fill your stomach, forcing you to hide under your covers and never want to leave your bed.

 The average hangover lasts 9 hours and 45 minutes which the average person can’t stay in bed resting for, so what can be done to aid a hangover?

 Whilst there may be no actual cure for hangovers, there are things which can be done before, during and after a heavy night out to reduce the systems of a hangover.

 - Chow down: A full stomach makes for a full night of drinking, eating high carbohydrate foods such as pasta, whole-grain bread, and brown rice are great for absorbing alcohol as you drink.

 - Milk: before you start drinking have a glass of milk to protect your stomach and slow the absorption of alcohol.